ChessEvents/documentation/Specification.md

 **Scenario 4**: Keen Organiser "Jess"

-Jess was never very good at chess but has always loved getting involve with organising, especially new events.
-Every time Jess has tried to find any information about this using Google, or asking other members of the chess community, she has been met with an overwelming list tasks from members but no official documentation from any governing body.
+Jess was never particularly talented in chess but has always loved getting involved with the organising, especially new events.
+Every time Jess has tried to find any information about this using Google, or by asking other members of the chess community, she has been met with an overwhelming list of tasks from members but no official documentation from any governing body.

 Through the Chess Events web and mobile app Jess delved into the details of organising an event.
 She quickly and easily defined the criteria of her first tournament, the number of rounds; time limit and the number of sections.
 Jess was also able to plan her event to avoid any clashes with other events in the calendar.
 Jess asked for advice from the other organisers within the app and was able to get in touch with venues where events have previously been held.